Fairuza Balk: Early life

-Until the age of two, Balk lived in Jackson, Michigan with her mother.
+Until the age of two, Balk lived in Jackson, Michigan, with her mother.
 They then moved to Vancouver, British Columbia, where she began acting at age six.
 They moved to London and then to Paris for another role.
 They remained there for six months before returning to Vancouver.

-Balk owned an occult shop in Los Angeles as a young woman upon signing to act in the 1996 film The Craft.
+Balk bought an occult shop called Panpipes in Los Angeles while filming the 1996 film The Craft.